kups23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 7-file script created with Best School and file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 - 8-cwd_state script created to write the ls -la comman into file ls_cwd_content
 - 9-duplicate_last_line script created to duplicate last line of iacta
+- 10-no_more_js script created to delete all files with js extention